nils-hamel/spherical-camera/README.md

 &nbsp;
 <img src="https://github.com/nils-hamel/spherical-camera/blob/master/doc/image/algorithm-5b.jpg?raw=true" width="384">
 <br />
-<i>Evolution of rotation (left) and tranlsation (right) estimation error mean and standard deviation according to the distribution of the features.
+<i>Evolution of rotation (left) and translation (right) estimation error mean and standard deviation according to the features angle of view.
 For each of the 32 points of measure, 32 different sets of 32 features are considered.
-The light and dark blue lines give the 36x24mm sensors 35mm and 24mm corresponding angles of view - Images : Nils Hamel</i>
+The light and dark blue lines give the 36x24mm sensors 35mm and 24mm corresponding angles of view for comparison - Images : Nils Hamel</i>
 </p>
 <br />

-These results shows how the increase of the angle of view is able to stablilize the estimation of the rotation and translation and to increase their precision.
-Such stability and precision is mendatory for large scale three-dimensional models computation  to ensure contained drift on the visual odometry and more robust pose estimation algorithm.
+These results show how the increase of the angle of view is able to stabilize the estimation of the rotation and translation and to increase their precision.
+Such stability and precision are mandatory for large scale three-dimensional models computation to ensure contained drift on the visual odometry.

-This overview of the algorithm expose the main elements that shows how spherical camera and algorithm are able to move structure from motion forward toward robust reconstruction pipeline and large scale models computation.
+This overview of the algorithm exposes the main elements that shows how spherical camera and algorithm are able to move structure from motion forward toward robust reconstruction pipeline and large scale models computation.

 ## ScanVan Teams

-The _ScanVan_ FNS project (PNR 76 _Big Data_, 167151) was won and conducted by the _DHLAB_ of EFPL and the _Institut des Systèmes Industriels_ of the HES-SO Valais with the following teams :
+The _ScanVan_ FNS project (PNR 76 _Big Data_, 167151) was won and conducted by the _DHLAB_ of EFPL and the _Institut des Systèmes Industriels_ of the HES-SO Valais :

-**EPFL** <br />
+**DHLAB - EPFL** <br />
 Nils Hamel, Scientist <br />
 Vincent Buntinx, Scientist <br />
 _Frédéric Kaplan, Professor_

-**HES-SO Valais** <br />
+**Institut des Systèmes Industriels - HES-SO Valais** <br />
 Charles Papon, Scientist <br />
 Marcelo Kaihara, Scientist <br />
 _Pierre-André Mudry, Professor_

-The EPFL team was responsible of the theoretical camera and algorithm design and the HES-SO team was in charge of the prototype development and the onboard implementation of the algorithm.
+The EPFL team was responsible for the theoretical camera and algorithm design and the HES-SO team was in charge of the prototype development and the onboard implementation of the algorithm.
 The sources of the project can be accessed [here](https://github.com/ScanVan).

 ## Dependencies